Clone the skills repo

 git clone https://github.com/stackhawk/agent-skills.git /tmp/stackhawk-skills

-# Copy to your personal skills directory
+# Install StackHawk skills to your personal skills directory

 # Clean up

-rm -rf /tmp/stackhawk-skills
+rm -rf /tmp/stackhawk-skills # Clone the skills repo

 Set Your API Key